Thomas Ruffin Stancil in 2007

 Tommy's singing career flourished in Durham.
 Tommy met Benny Cash.
 They formed a successful duo.
 They were known as the 'Aristocrats of Harmony'.
 Tommy supported himself by working as a sandwich maker at the Broadway Sandwich Company at 201 Jackson in Durham.

 Charlie Kontz invited them to New York City.
 Soon Tommy and Benny had engagements in New York City and New Jersey.
 They sang popular songs.
 Tommy lived in New York but he was booked in Miami during the winters.
 He had a radio show in Miami, sponsored by a company in Dayton, Ohio, who made a headache powder.
-Tommy spent 8 years traveling wherever he was booked.
+Tommy spent eight years traveling wherever he was booked.

 In 1941 he was singing in Miami Beach at Phil Jordan's Night Club.
 He saw Georgianna Olson, 25, sitting in the audience and was smitten.
 She was beautiful, looking just like Alice Fay.
 Tommy sent flowers to her table.
 This whirlwind romance lasted three weeks.
-They married on March 25, 1941 in a Miami Church with her parents in attendance.
+They married on March 25, 1941, in a Miami Church with her parents in attendance.
 Tommy's next engagement after Miami was in New Orleans.
 He completed his Miami commitment and then traveled with his bride to Michigan.

 George and Leilah married in 1915.
 Leilah was born in New York in 1895.
 George was born in 1892 in Michigan.

 George was the son of Marie C. and Nels P. Olson.
 Marie was born in Denmark in 1865, and came to the United States in 1882.
 Nels was born in Denmark in 1850, immigrated in 1870.
 They both became naturalized citizens, Nels in 1885.
 The date for Marie is unknown.
-Nels worked in the pinewoods of Manistee County, Michigan in 1880 Census and at the Stronach Lumber Works.
+Nels worked in the pinewoods of Manistee County, Mich., in 1880 Census and at the Stronach Lumber Works.

 Nels served as the band director for the Grayling Citizens Band in the early 1900.
 They met the train when it came in.